Do you have news, reviews or comments for 'Ralph Breaks The Internet: Wreck-It Ralph 2'?

 Clever use of internet properties and the Princess scene is Disney at their best, otherwise an enjoyable but predictable Disney romp

-Post-credits scenes aren't just for Marvel superhero movies any more, and even new Disney animation Ralph Breaks the Internet (aka the sequel to 2012's ...Tue, 4th December 2018Wreck It Ralph 2 UK release date, trailer and cast for Ralph Breaks The Internet Metro
+Post-credits scenes aren't just for Marvel superhero movies any more, and even new Disney animation Ralph Breaks the Internet (aka the sequel to 2012's ...Tue, 4th December 2018Wreck-It Ralph 2 credits scenes explained - How Ralph Breaks the Internet outdoes Marvel with its credits scenes DigitalSpy.com

 This week saw the launch of the origin Transformers movie in China and the boost gave the film enough to top the global chart knocking Aquaman from the top despite the DC movie nearing a billion in grosses.